 \section{Some applications}

-Let us consider applications of the derived relations.
-By $A$ and $B$, we denote subsystems of a bipartite system.
-Mutually unbiased bases give an important tool to detect entanglement \cite{shbah12}.
-The use of SIC-POVMs in entanglement detection was briefly mentioned in \cite{rastmubs}.
+MUBs give an important tool to detect entanglement \cite{shbah12}.
+The use of SIC-POVMs in entanglement detection was briefly discussed in \cite{rastmubs}.
 This task can also be approached with measurements assigned to ETFs.
+By $A$ and $B$, we denote subsystems of a bipartite system with Hilbert space $\hh_{AB}=\hh_{A}\otimes\hh_{B}$.
 A bipartite mixed state is called separable, when its density matrix can be represented as a convex combination of product states \cite{werner89,zhsl98}.
-To derive separability conditions, we recall the scheme proposed in \cite{rastsep}.
-Let $\cln_{A}=\{\nm_{Aj}\}$ and $\cln_{B}=\{\nm_{Bk}\}$ be two $n$-outcome POVMs in $\hh_{A}$ and $\hh_{B}$, respectively.
-It is convenient for a time to index elements by numbers from $0$ up to $n-1$.
-To the given POVMs, we assign the measurement $\clm(\cln_{A},\cln_{B})$ with $n$ elements
+To use ETFs for entanglement detection, we extend the method considered in \cite{rastmubs}.
+Let us consider a bipartite system of two $d$-dimensional subsystems.
+To the given ETF, we assign the POVM $\cln_{AB}$ with elements